 As for me, visiting Italy has always interested me, and I couldn’t pass up an opportunity to visit a country that is steeped with so much historical and cultural significance to Americans.
 Our country was influenced by the Republican ideals of Rome, for goodness sake!

 While Rome isn’t always an easy place to get around with kids, we were able to experience a lot of things while we were there.
 Not surprisingly, there are a lot of things to do in Rome with kids.
+You can take a flip through Rick Steve’s Rome guide book for some ideas.

 Of course there are the usual tourist spots to visit.
 While we were in Rome with kids, we visited the Colosseum, the Trevi Fountain, and the Vatican City.
 We wished we could have had time to visit other ancient sites like the Roman Forum, Palatine Hills, Circus Maximus, the Pantheon or Trajan’s Wall, but we didn’t have time.
 And a visit to the iconic Spanish Steps also eluded us.